-Aunty Stella will be visiting KRMC every Friday from 10.00am - 3.00pm.
+Aunty Stella will be visiting KRMC every Monday and Friday from 10.00am - 3.00pm.
 Come by for a cup of coffee and a yarn!

 KRMC'S Inaugural NAIDOC WEEK Celebration